crystal-lang/crystal-book/database/connection.md

 The DB module, is our place to stand when working with databases in Crystal.
 As written in the documentation: _is a unified interface for database access_.

 One of the methods implemented in this module is `DB#connect`.
 Using this method is the **first way** for creating a connection.
-Let’s see how to use it.
+Let's see how to use it.

 ## DB#connect